 Then he asked, in all earnestness, "Can we still be friends?"

 I had to laugh.
-“We can still be friends!
+“Of course, we can still be friends!
 And I can still believe in Jesus."
 My faith is a choice, I explained.
 If he wanted to talk about why I had chosen to keep my faith, I would share my thoughts.
 "But," I insisted, "my faith doesn't depend on your faith.
 I don't need you to believe to justify my own belief."

 There is no preacher story ending to this.
 My friend is still an atheist.
 Deep wounds are not solved by mere conversation.
 Years of disillusionment do not disappear in a few months.